trizen/raku-rosettacode/programming_tasks/D/Dinesman's_multiple-dwelling_problem.md

 # Contains only five floors.
 5! = 120 permutations.
 for (flat (1..5).permutations) -> $b, $c, $f, $m, $s {
     say "Baker=$b Cooper=$c Fletcher=$f Miller=$m Smith=$s"
         if  $b != 5         # Baker    !live  on top floor. and $c != 1         # Cooper   !live  on bottom floor. and $f != 1|5       # Fletcher !live  on top or the bottom floor. and $m  > $c        # Miller    lives on a higher floor than Cooper. and $s != $f-1|$f+1 # Smith    !live  adjacent to Fletcher and $f != $c-1|$c+1 # Fletcher !live  adjacent to Cooper ;
 }
 ```

 Adding more people and floors requires changing the list that's being used for the permutations, adding a variable for the new person, a piece of output in the string and finally to adjust all mentions of the "top" floor.
 Adjusting to different rules requires changing the multi-line if statement in the loop.

-#### Output:
 ```
 Baker=3 Cooper=2 Fletcher=4 Miller=5 Smith=1
 ```